 Les Bergeronnes & Essipit

 Just 20 minutes east along Route 138, you’ll find Les Bergeronnes.
 This tiny town boasts plenty of year-round activities such as hiking, cycling, sea kayaking, snowmobiling and more.
 If you’re into archaeology or just a history buff, you won’t want to miss the interpretation centre which shares all the fascinating details about the 22 local archaeological sites in the area.
-Similar to Tadoussac, this area is also famous for whale watching though if I had to pick one or the other, it would be here because of Vacances Essipit.
+Similar to Tadoussac, this area is also famous for whale watching though if you’re going to pick one or the other, I highly recommend Vacances Essipit.

 Essipit is the Innu reserve which was established by the Government of Canada in 1892.
 It cut off the Innu People from their natural corridors due to the quick development of the forestry industry and this, compounded with years of becoming sedentary due to European colonization, forced the Innu People to adapt to this harsh reality.
 In 1978, the community reinvented itself with a focus on tourism, sharing the nature found in the heart of Innu lands with those who visit.

 By taking a whale watching tour in Essipit, you’re not only supporting the Innu community but you’ll find yourself surrounded by the culture.
 Plan to spend some time in Essipit learning about the Innu way of life.
 You can even stay in one of their beautiful A-frame cottages, located right on the shores of the St Lawrence River.
-Visit the Essipit website for more information on all it has to offer.
+Visit the Essipit website for more information on all it has to offer but let me tell you, this is easily the best whale watching tour in Tadoussac.
+Err, I guess near Tadoussac?
+Your guides will do everything they can to ensure you see as many whales as possible (safely, of course) as you zip around in a zodiac.
+Be prepared for a wild ride but I promise it’s the experience of a lifetime!

 What started with the humble beginnings of the first sawmill ever built in the region, Baie-Comeau has since grown into one of the largest cities in the Côte-Nord Region.
 So, what all is there to see and do?
 The short answer… lots!